nuwandavek/you/README.md

 ### Fine tune the model on your WhatsApp chat history

 First, we'll fine-tune the [DistilGPT2](https://huggingface.co/distilgpt2) model on your WhatsApp history.
 Follow the instructions in [this colab](https://colab.research.google.com/github/nuwandavek/you/blob/master/Training_You.ipynb).
+Remember, more the data, the better You work(s)!
 Download the `model.zip` file at the end of this step, and unzip it to a location of your choice.

 ### Install the You Browser extension
 > *Note : This extension was tested for Firefox and Chrome*